zeno-ml/zeno-hub/backend/DEVELOPMENT.md

 ## Deployment

-To deploy the backend, you can either use the same setup as outlined for local development, or set environment variables instead of creating ad `database.ini`.
+To deploy the backend, you can either use the same setup as outlined for local development, or set environment variables instead of creating a `database.ini`.
 You will have to set the following variables: `DB_HOST`, `DB_NAME`, `DB_USER`, and `DB_PASSWORD`.

 Additionally, you can configure the host and port for the backend using `BACKEND_HOST` and `BACKEND_PORT`, if not set, these default to `0.0.0.0` and `80`, respectively.
 The backend can be started with poetry, from within the backend folder, run: `poetry run backend`.

+To make sure that your frontend can access content from this backend even if running on another origin, use the `CORS_ORIGIN` environment variable to set CORS headers when requests come from the specified origin.